ijlee2/prettier-plugin-ember-hbs-tag/README.md

 ## Why use this package?

 Until now, Ember developers had to use [`ember-template-lint-plugin-prettier`](https://github.com/ember-template-lint/ember-template-lint-plugin-prettier) to format their `*.hbs` files.
-This is a bit strange, because Prettier natively supports `*.hbs` since May 2021.
+This is a bit strange, because Prettier natively supports Handlebars since May 2021.

-The plugin also poses a few issues:
+The plugin also comes with a few issues:

 - It uglifies code inside an `hbs` tag (i.e. wrong indentations in rendering tests, Storybook stories).
 - It needs to dynamically load `prettier` and use a hook from `ember-template-lint` to format `*.hbs`.
 Due to strong coupling, it will fall behind if `prettier` or `ember-template-lint` makes a breaking change to their API.